Public Health Alerts

 Heath authorities are responsible for providing up-to-date public health information in their communities.
 We have divided this section into topics with links to provincial and health authority specific information.
 These resources help you get access to the information and services where you live.

 Northern Health has issued a Toxic Drug Alert for Prince George.
-A red chunk sold as “down” tested positive for carfentanil and high levels of bromazolam and has been linked to overdoses.
+A colorless liquid being sold as GHB, tested positive for fentanyl and has been linked to increased sedation, confusion and opioid poisoning like symptoms.
+Use caution when using this substance through any route.

 Ministry of Health